TechTinke/Oscar-RealHouseEstate-Connect/README.md

 Known Issues

-- The data is stored in the browser's memory.
+- The data is stored in the browser's memory and not a database
 - The platform does not yet support validation for duplicate agents.
 - No authentication or user roles are implemented.
 Any user can register an agent.